powsybl/powsybl-metrix/docs/metrix.md

 }
 ```

-To allow generators to ramp depending on zone or type (if these properties exists in IIDM network file):
+To allow generators to ramp depending on zone or type (if these properties exist in the IIDM network file):
 ```groovy
 for (g in network.generators) {
         if (g.terminal.voltageLevel.substation.regionDI=='04' & g.genreCvg=="TAC") {